Joan Robinson Hill: Cultural impact

 The events surrounding the death of Joan Robinson Hill have been the subject of several books, as well as a 1981 television film.
 Journalist and author Thomas Thompson's 1976 book Blood and Money provides a detailed account of the case.
 He became interested in the story while shadowing doctors in Houston as research for a previous book, Hearts, about the world of cardiac surgery.
 Ann Kurth filed a $3-million lawsuit against Thompson over his description of her as a "provocatively dressed, heavily made-up woman", but her action was dismissed by a jury in Austin in March 1981, which decided that although derogatory, his description of her was accurate.
 The legal case was one of three Thompson faced over his book.

-Kurth published her own account of the case entitled Prescription Murder in which she repeated her claim that Hill had tried to kill her, and alleged that he may have poisoned his first wife with bacteria-laced pastries.
+Kurth published her own account of the case entitled Prescription Murder, in which she repeated her claim that Hill had tried to kill her, and alleged that he may have poisoned his first wife with bacteria-laced pastries.
 She also suggested that Hill had not been killed in 1972, and had instead moved to Mexico after faking his death.
 Retired Harris County District Attorney Carol Vance also discussed the case in his memoirs, Boomtown DA.

 In 1981, the Robinson Hill case was the subject of Murder in Texas, a television film featuring Farrah Fawcett as Robinson Hill.
 It concurs with Kurth's theory that Hill may have faked his death, suggesting that he arranged for someone else to be killed in his place.
-The journalist Jerry Buck noted in an article preceding the film's debut on NBC that the face of the shooting victim had been battered and that there were anomalies in the autopsy report, notably that Hill had a different eye color from that recorded for the dead person.
+Journalist Jerry Buck noted in an article preceding the film's debut on NBC that the face of the shooting victim had been battered and that there were anomalies in the autopsy report, notably that Hill had a different eye color from that recorded for the dead person.
 Buck also wrote that Hill was in financial difficulties with the Internal Revenue Service in 1972 and facing a murder case against him.
 Sightings of Hill had also been reported in Mexico and New York City.

-The death of Robinson Hill was also the subject of a true crime television documentary-drama as part of the series Behind Mansion Walls from the Investigation Discovery television network "Behind Mansion Walls: The Thoroughbred Heiress" S1 E13; first aired in June 2011.

-This case was also covered in an episode ("I'm Fine, Look Away") on the podcast "My Favorite Murder" on May 9, 2019.
+This case was also covered in an episode ("I'm Fine, Look Away") on the podcast My Favorite Murder on May 9, 2019.